yokawasa/fluent-plugin-azurefunctions/README.md

 </match>
 ```

-The plugin write only records that are specified by key_names in in-comming event stream out to Azure Functions:
+The plugin write only records that are specified by key_names in incoming event stream out to Azure Functions:
 ```
 # Generating test event using fluent-cat
-echo ' { "key1":"value1", "key2":"value2", "key3":"value3", "key4":"value4"}' | fluent-cat azurefunctions.msg
+echo ' { "key1":"value1", "key2":"value2", "key3":"value3"}' | fluent-cat azurefunctions.msg

 # HTTP POST request body to Azure Functions
 {